YusufToraman/CS458-Project-Part3/README.md

 To run the application, first run the backend and then run the frontend.
 After that, the tests are ready to run.

-To run the application first run backend and then run frontend.
-And then tests are ready to run.